Expand description

 #[derive(FromAttr)]

-#[attribute(ident = attr_name)]
+#[from_attr(ident = attr_name)]

 // overriding the builtin error messages

-#[attribute(error(missing_field = "`{field}` was not specified"))]
+#[from_attr(error(missing_field = "`{field}` was not specified"))]

 struct MyAttribute {